A Method to the Madness: Drying Air Dry Clay Effectively

 Note: If you have exposed wires on your sculpture, beware!
 They can get VERY hot.

-Drying in the oven cuts drying time to a fraction, and means that you can complete your art pieces much faster than before!
+Drying in the oven cuts drying time to a fraction, and means that you can complete your art pieces much faster than before.
+The other bonus of baking the clay is that it has a tendency to crack less.

 Now that you have a drying technique - How do you know when your sculpture is actually dry?